-This paper studies one of these methods, called \emph{throttling} (a.k.a. probabilistic pacing), which is widely adopted by major advertising platforms including Facebook \cite{facebook-throttling}, Google \cite{DBLP:conf/wsdm/KarandeMS13}, LinkedIn \cite{DBLP:conf/kdd/AgarwalGWY14} and Yahoo! \cite{DBLP:conf/kdd/XuLLQL15}.
-Under throttling, an advertiser's accumulated payment is controlled by being excluded from a fraction of auctions throughout the total period (e.g., a day, a week, or a month).
-Compared to other budget management strategies \cite{DBLP:journals/ior/BalseiroKMM21}, e.g., (multiplicative) pacing (a.k.a. bid-shading), an essential feature of throttling is that an advertiser's bid is not modified in any auction instance.
-As revealed in the literature \cite{DBLP:conf/wsdm/KarandeMS13,DBLP:conf/wine/ChenKK21}, such a feature renders throttling welcomed by a large number of advertisers due to two primary reasons. (a) Some advertisers would not grant the platform permission to modify their bids, compelling the platform to exclude these advertisers from some auctions to achieve the purpose of controlling the budget, i.e., adopting the throttling strategy. (b) Strategies that modify bids, e.g., pacing, would have an advertiser get allocated on those auctions that she is superior to other advertisers, and could be adverse for the advertiser to exploit other parts of the market.
-In contrast, with unmodified bids competing, the throttling strategy provides advertisers with a more straight and unbiased observation of various users and, therefore, leads to a clearer understanding of their competitiveness in different sectors of the market.
-These phenomena highlight the importance of throttling as a popular budget control method.
+This work studies one of these methods, called \emph{throttling} (a.k.a. probabilistic pacing), which is widely adopted by major advertising platforms including Facebook \citep{facebook-throttling}, Google \citep{DBLP:conf/wsdm/KarandeMS13}, LinkedIn \citep{DBLP:conf/kdd/AgarwalGWY14} and Yahoo! \citep{DBLP:conf/kdd/XuLLQL15}.
+Under this method, an advertiser's accumulated payment is controlled by being excluded from a fraction of auctions throughout the entire period (e.g., a day, a week, or a month).
+Compared to other budget management strategies \citep{DBLP:journals/ior/BalseiroKMM21}, such as pacing (a.k.a. bid-shading), an essential feature of throttling is that an advertiser's bid is never altered in any auction instance.
+As revealed in the literature \citep{DBLP:conf/wsdm/KarandeMS13,DBLP:conf/wine/ChenKK21}, this feature attracts a large number of advertisers to use the throttling strategy due to two primary reasons. (a) Some advertisers do not permit the platform to modify their bids, forcing the platform to exclude them from some auctions to control their budget, i.e., adopting the throttling strategy. (b) Strategies that modify bids, such as pacing, may allocate an advertiser to those auctions where she is superior to other advertisers, and could be detrimental for the advertiser to exploit other parts of the market.
+In contrast, with unmodified bids competing, the throttling strategy provides advertisers with a more straightforward and unbiased observation of various users, enabling them to gain a clearer understanding of their competitiveness in different market sectors.
+For instance, under pacing, a small budget on some market sectors to be explored would lead to a small pacing multiplier on the advertiser's bid, which would cause the advertiser to win nothing in this sector, considering other advertisers who are superior.
+In comparison, under throttling, even with a small budget, the advertiser has a chance to have a competitive bid (as the bid is not modified) and win in some auctions, thus helping the advertiser to explore the new market sector with a small cost.
+These phenomena illustrate the importance of throttling as a popular budget control method.